Before You Arrive: Pre-Departure Checklist

 • Consider desired lease length: 12-month lease is the most common.
 Subletting may allow for greater flexibility on length.

 • Check with Your university’s website/ international scholars' office: your host university may have information and advice and be able to provide you with contact information for local resources.
 You should always reach out to your university first because they understand the local housing situation and likely have more detailed information.
-Other scholars or alumni of your program: gather their advice; ask if someone can check out the apartment for you.

 • Sample Housing Resources*